X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 For reading into Hi RAM, you must set the desired bank prior to calling `MACPTR`.
 During the read, `MACPTR` will automatically wrap to the next bank as required, leaving the new bank active when finished.

-Upon return, a set .C flag indicates that the device or file does not support `MACPTR`, and the program needs to read the data byte-by-byte using the `ACPTR` call instead.
+Upon return, a set c flag indicates that the device or file does not support `MACPTR`, and the program needs to read the data byte-by-byte using the `ACPTR` call instead.

-If `MACPTR` is supported, .C is clear and .X (lo) and .Y (hi) contain the number of bytes read.
+If `MACPTR` is supported, c is clear and .X (lo) and .Y (hi) contain the number of bytes read.
 *It is possible that this is less than the number of bytes requested to be read!
 (But is always greater than 0)*

 Like with `ACPTR`, the status of the operation can be retrieved using the `READST` KERNAL call.